 When it comes to online reading, sans serif tends to be the most legible.
 But in book format, serif fonts are the default for the main body text.
 The tails help define different letters and increase readability.
 Chapter headings, however, are often in sans serif fonts, which can be sleek and bold.
 Of course, there’s nothing wrong with choosing a strong serif font for a book title or chapter heading if it provides the look you desire.

 When choosing your fonts, remember that the subject matter should dictate the look and feel of the font.
 If you’re writing a historical piece, go with something more old-fashioned.
 But if you’re writing science fiction, then you’ll likely want something futuristic.
 And if you’re writing a trade or business book, think about your audience and their tastes.

-As you work with your publisher, designer, or yourself to help direct the font choices, remember that it's ok to mix serif and sans serif in your book design.
-At Light Messages, we often like to use sans serif chapter headings and book titles with serif body text.
+As you work with your publisher, designer, or yourself to help direct the font choices, remember that it’s ok to mix serif and sans serif in your book design.
+We often like to use sans serif chapter headings and book titles with serif body text.

 Here are a few of our favorites.